PX121 digitalisation

 Reading the operational profile of a PSV, like the one in Figure 1, we can develop two initial propositions: i) shore connection can be effective to improve the environmental footprint of the vessel and reduce operational costs, and ii) a battery energy storage system can support greener, and more effective DP operations while keeping an equivalent level of redundancy and safety.

-A PSV spends close to 5,000 hours a year running one of its engines generating 200 kW.
-Commonly, the vessel will use its smallest generator set, which is typically on the 800 to 1,200 kW range.
+A PSV spends nearly 5,000 hours a year running one of its engines, generating 200 kW.
+The vessel will commonly use its smallest generator set, typically on the 800 to 1,200 kW range.
 In other cases, the smallest engine is even larger, as the engine plant is composed of multiple equal engines of 1,500 to 2,500 kW.
 The resulting Specific Fuel oil Consumption (SFoC - [g/KWh]) is far from the nominal brake specific fuel consumption resulting from laboratory tests (or optimum SFoC).
 Over those 5,000 hours, the vessel will emit 1,000 tonnes of CO2, equivalent to 30% of the total emissions of one year.
 Hence, 1/3 of the total emissions of a PSV can be eliminated with the simple installation of a shore connection.
 And what is more interesting is that its repayment is just under 5 years.
 Of course, this makes sense of electricity from shore is "clean".
-Do you want to know more about our shore connection solution?

 A digital twin to evaluate battery investment